mondomom/dnsmasq/README.md

 There is a service that runs on the server called dnsmasq and it's controlled by systemd (sorry, everyone ;)

 ```
-systemctl status dnsmasq.servic
+systemctl status dnsmasq.service
 ```

 I found out that dnsmasq will also do cnames.
-I haave a wiki, mywiki, that I want to access by the wiki name (mywiki.lpnet.ca) instead of theserver name (wendy.lpnet.ca).
+I have a wiki, mywiki, that I want to access by the wiki name (mywiki.lpnet.ca) instead of theserver name (wendy.lpnet.ca).

 in the /etc/dnsmasq.conf file, I added cname=desired_name,real_name
 ```